Dáil byelections a leap into the unknown

 Such is the strength of the Green brand, it could carry a previously little-known candidate such as O’Brien to potential victory.

-One experienced Fine Gael hand tells a story from a past campaign of carrying out polling in the Howth/Malahide electoral area for Fingal County Council.
+One experienced Fine Gael hand tells a story from a past campaign of carrying out polling in the Howth/Malahide electoral area of Fingal County Council.

 For the purposes of the poll, Fine Gael simply made up a Green candidate.
 ‘Mary Smyth’ put in a strong showing of 12 per cent of first-preference votes, unencumbered by the minor detail that she did not, in fact, exist.